bandesz/awsc/README.md

 If you plan to use the helper script, then you have to run the ```awsc auth``` command only once per profile.

-If you want to use your own script then include this two lines before you interact with AWS:
+If you want to use your own script then include these two lines before you interact with AWS:

 ```
 AWS_PROFILE=my-company-dev awsc auth